Worried about getting fat in college?

 With your awareness that you need change, the next step is to take positive actions so you feel, look, and become healthier.
 Continue reading to see how you can improve and reverse the cycle of getting fat in college.

 How You Can Improve Your Body Weight

-- Getting enough sleep is critical if you’re trying to lose weight and become healthier.
+5. Getting enough sleep is critical if you’re trying to lose weight and become healthier.
 Because research suggests that people who get too little sleep often weigh more than those who do get enough sleep.
-This is likely caused by a host of reasons, like being awake longer so you at more, less energy to exercise, and sleep deprivation messing up your body’s appetite functions.
+This is likely caused by a host of reasons, like being awake longer so you eat more, have less energy to exercise, and sleep deprivation messing up your body’s appetite functions.
 Look at these sleep tips to get a good night’s rest.

 That’s why the right mindset is to ignore everyone else around you when it comes to this area.
 Focus on improving your BMI, make a goal for yourself, and take the actions above in the bullet point list.

 If someone is offering you support, like an exercise partner, that’s fine.
 But many people won’t like the change because it makes them feel bad about themselves.
 And they won’t be happy that you won’t join them at McDonald’s anymore.
 Ignore them!